Bradykinesia

 Bradykinesia and Parkinson’s disease are they the same thing?

 I must admit, I never knew what Bradikynesia was till the day I got my diagnosis.
 When you see people with trembling hands you suppose they have Parkinson’s disease.
 You feel sorry about them and thank God for your health.
 Living a life with this degenerative disease can be quite challenging.
 One day, my left side started to feel a little bit different than the rest of my body.
 Especially the left arm.
 I knew that everything was fine with my heart, so I didn’t worry too much.
 The fact that my left arm wasn’t behaving the same way as my right one didn’t trigger any question marks in my mind.
 A couple of years ago I had tendinitis in my left arm, so I was certain that it was reacting differently because of this old condition.
-The moment I had to concentrate hard to make my left arm ‘obey’ me and when I had to lift it with my right hand and put it on the table, I knew I had to see a doctor.
+The moment I had to concentrate hard to make my left arm obey to me and when I had to lift it with my right hand and put it on the table, I knew I had to see a doctor.

 Denial